Institute of Sonology, Utrecht

 1993Quintessence Box incorporating granular time stretching installed in SFU studios; prototype of a multiple-DSP board designed by Harmonic Functions, Burnaby

-1995DM-8 box for computer-controlled diffusion demonstrated at ICMC 95 and installed in the Sonic Research Studio at SFU; digital resonators added to the signal processing modules
+1995DM-8 box for computer-controlled diffusion demonstrated at ICMC 95 and installed in the Sonic Research Studio at SFU; Karplus-Strong digital resonators (single and double, in mono or stereo) added to the real-time signal processing modules during disk playback, in addition to reverb, stereo delay, comb filter, multi-comb filters, high and low-pass filters

 1996PODX system "retired" to the author's private studio where it continued to be compositionally productive using the DA-88 8-track recorder